Ten easily accessible great hikes, along Kananaskis Trail west of Calgary, Alberta, Canada.

 An excellent hike on great road and trail with historical significance.
 See the remains of the old fire lookout while it survives.
 Remember to take in the view from the ridge just beyond the old wooden lookout.

 A popular day hike with a walk across the dam, great views of Barrier Lake, a concrete picnic table near the top and great views of surrounding mountains in the Bow Valley Corridor.
-It is polite to ask for permission to approach the inhabited Lookout.
+It is polite to ask for permission to approach any inhabited Lookout.

 7. Jewell Falls